Grants.gov Registration for Proposal Submission via Workspace

 Effective January 1, 2018, all new Grants.gov proposal submissions will be prepared online via the new Grants.gov Workspace system.
 The current PDF Application Package will be discontinued at that time.

-To create or participate in the preparation of a Grants.gov Workspace proposal, you must be registered in Grants.gov with an Organization Applicant Profile linked to UWM.
+To create or participate in the preparation of a Grants.gov Workspace proposal (PDF), you must be registered in Grants.gov with an Organization Applicant Profile linked to UWM.

 How to Register a Grants.gov Account for Workspace